what I'm doing now #2

 I didn’t end up working on this site.
 I’m bad at adhering to plans, even my own.
 Instead I tend to follow

-how to progress without planning
+my impulseshow to progress without planning

 The other day I picked a bunch of books from my library and tried to start each of them.
 I had

-.
+energy and free time.
 None stuck.
 Until one did.
 That’s the one I read.

 Instead of forcing order, I let impulse lead.
 I have dozens and dozens of unread books sitting on my shelves, but for my next book I often buy a new one.
 If I’m currently interested in a particular topic or author, I follow that.
 Curiosity and appetite, though they may take you in new directions, make for great fuel.
 Working by willpower, on the other hand, drains you.